Windows Installer, Java Installer, Freeware Installer

 You can select one of the following install behavior for the feature base on a correspondent install level:

-The feature will be installed by default, on a Typical installation.
-The user can choose to disable it from "CustomizeDlg" when performing a custom installation.
+The feature will be installed on both Typical and Complete installations.
+The user can choose not to install it from "CustomizeDlg" when performing a Custom installation.

-• Not installed by default (Install Level 4 - Complete).
+• Not installed (Install Level 4 - Complete).

 The feature will not be installed on a Typical installation.
-The user can choose to install it from "CustomizeDlg" when performing a custom installation or by selecting complete in "SetupTypeDlg".
+The user can choose to install it from "CustomizeDlg" when performing a Custom installation or by performing a Complete installation from "SetupTypeDlg".

 • Disabled (Install Level 0 - Disabled).

 The feature will be disabled.
-The user has no possibility to change it's installation state.
+The user cannot change its installation state.
 It will not be displayed during the installation.

-You can set the install level based on a condition in the Conditional Levels Dialog.
-Use the [ Conditional install level ] link to edit conditional install levels.
+You can set install levels other than Installed, Not Installed and Disable in the Conditional Levels Dialog.
+Use the [ More Options ] link to edit additional conditional install levels for the selected feature.

 Install Settings